MartinCowey/fishing_project/README.md

 <br>

-### MoSCoW Prioritization
+### MoSCoW Prioritisation

-For this project i used the MoSCoW Prioritization method to help manage the tasks:
+For this project i used the MoSCoW Prioritisation method to help manage the tasks:

 - **Must Haves**: this was the required MVP for the project with my first custom app being the Custom Profile.
 - **Should Haves**: these began to add more functionality to the user experience and widen the scope further.